 * lamb@mcc-berlin.net

-Climate mitigation research puts increasing emphasis on cities.
-Yet in the assessment of urban climate solutions, much more could be learned from case studies.
-The overall size, geographic scope and topic content of urban case studies remains basically unknown, resulting in few attempts to synthesise the bottom-up evidence on mitigation prospects in cities.
-We use scientometric and machine learning methods to produce a comprehensive map of urban climate mitigation cases.
-Our database of 4,051 studies provides a wealth of evidence to search, compare and review.
-We find that cities in world regions with the highest future mitigation relevance are systematically underrepresented. comparative analysis between cities and case study A map of the evidence allows case studies to be matched with urban typologies in new and more ambitious forms of synthesis, bringing together traditionally separate strands of qualitative and quantitative urban research.
+Climate mitigation research puts increasing emphasis on cities, but much more could be learned from urban case studies.
+The overall size, geographic scope and topic content of cases remains unknown, resulting in few attempts to synthesise the bottom-up evidence.
+We use scientometric and machine learning methods to produce a comprehensive map of the literature.
+Our database of 4,051 case studies provides a wealth of evidence to search, compare and review.
+We find that cities in world regions with the highest future mitigation relevance are systematically underrepresented.
+A map of the evidence allows case studies to be matched with urban typologies in new and more ambitious forms of synthesis, bringing together traditionally separate strands of qualitative and quantitative urban research.